flectra-hq/flectra/doc/setup/deploy.rst

-:banner: banners/deploying_odoo.jpg
+:banner: banners/deploying_flectra.jpg

 ==============
-Deploying Odoo
+Deploying Flectra
 ==============

-This document describes basic steps to set up Odoo in production or on an internet-facing server.
+This document describes basic steps to set up Flectra in production or on an internet-facing server.
 It follows :ref:`installation <setup/install>`, and is not generally necessary for a development systems that is not exposed on the internet.